JulianJorgensen/jocelyn/_posts/2017-01-01-the-subconscious-power-of-vision-boards.md

 <br>When you're done, you're going to hang this master piece of a subliminal message somewhere you can see it everyday.
 Remember, the more you see the message the more it influences your subconscious and the more results you're going to see.

 As you see it everyday, your subconscious mind is actively seeking and guiding you towards those feelings, those words, those symbols and imagery.
-The universe is literally sending you those signs based on the intention you put out, all you have to do is say "Yes," when you see them.
+The universe is literally sending you those signs based on the intention you put out, all you have to do is say "yes," when you see them.
 <br>&nbsp;